 Blackjack players using the Kelly system are simply kidding themselves.
 If they could go back and average all their Kelly bets and simply bet that average amount every time the deck was in their favor they would end up with a lot more profit and a lot less risk.

 At least, good card counters can know relatively clearly what the expectation of winning might be.
 The numbers on the cards speak for themselves.
 Against sports, however, you can never know that.
 There are countless variables involved in deciding which team is going to win a football, basketball, baseball or hockey game.
 These subjective and abstract factors are not so precisely calculable.
 In other words, you can never know what your winning expectation might be against a sports event.
 The best you can hope for is to believe you have at least a 55%-60% chance of winning.
 It is futile to try to handicap your own handicapping.

 …But y’know what?
 I don’t expect a big upsurge in my mail due to Thank You notes.
 Hardly any believer in progressive betting systems will actually do the test.
 People want very hard to believe what they wish to be true, and they simply choose to disbelieve what they wish to be untrue.
-That's why religionists first denied the earth was not the center of the universe, or that it didn't have four corners, and why they still deny the fact of Evolution.
+Once people denied the earth was not the center of the universe, or denied it was round.
 Users of progressive betting schemes want very much to believe they can earn more than they deserve.
 They refuse to be confused by facts.